massimopizzol/moutreach/_posts/2017-03-13-Group-exercises-participatory-scenario-development.markdown

 For this reason students don't attend many frontal lectures and instead spend a substantial amount of time working on group-projects.
 The few lectures are also structured slightly differently than typical university lectures: **lectures look more like workshops...** where the teacher speaks a bit and then the students work on a group exercise, and this pattern is repeated.

-So in the last years I have developed some group-exercises that I find useful to teach sustainability, modelling, and system thinking.
+So in the last years I have developed some group-exercises that I find useful to teach sustainability via modelling and system thinking.
 Besides being all *learning-by-doing* exercises that put PBL principles from theory into practice, they have various other things in common so it is interesting to compare them.
 An example follows.

 # Participatory Scenario Development